AkiteruSDA/MegaManX4Practice/README.md

 they will be restored.
 If not, you will be given the items you originally obtained when starting the stage.
 Your health, weapon energy, and tanks will be refilled.

+The WARNING sirens before boss fights have been removed.

 Pause Menu:
 -----------